iapyeh/sshscript/README.rst

 New Releases
 ============

 The new experimental release is 2.0.2 (2023/10/17).
-There are lots of changes, but documentation is on working.
+There are lots of changes.

 * `SSHScript V2.0 Reference Guide`_